antoinezl/antoinezl.github.io/README.md

 ## @antoinezl

 My name is Antoine Lu and I have a Master's degree in Bioinformatics from [Université Paris Diderot](https://formation.univ-paris-diderot.fr/formations/master-biologie-informatiquebioinformatique).
+This page references the most important works and projects that I have done throughout my Master's degree.

 For more information about myself, please check out the left pannel!

 ---